Director of Volleyball Operations

 While at St. Ambrose, Lamb also had responsibilities as an assistant softball coach, coordinator for men's and women's tennis, and assistant to the athletic director.
 She earned her masters degree in business administration in 1996 from St. Ambrose.

 She is married to Chris Lamb and they have two daughters, Gracie and Sydney.

-Sean Carter is in his second season as an assistant coach for the Shockers.
+Sean Carter is in his third season as a coach for the Shockers and was promoted to Associate Head Coach in the spring of 2017.
 He came to WSU after serving as an assistant coach at The Master’s College in Santa Clarita, Calif., from 2012-13.

 While at The Master’s, he helped the Lady Mustangs to two NAIA National Tournament appearances and a NAIA National Quarterfinals appearance in 2013.
 He also coached two-time All-American Sam Dougherty and 2012 NAIA Freshman of the Year Aubrey Bekendam.

 At The Master’s, he did on floor coaching, individual training of all positions, scouting of opponents, practice design and management, recruiting and served as the liaison between the facility and event manager.
 He was also the director of the summer volleyball camps.